hedgehog1833/obsidian-timetracker/README.md

 When closing the app the stopwatch's value can be saved and restored on the next application start.
 When activated, saving the value takes place once every 60 seconds while the timer is running or if stopped/resetted or the value is changed manually.
 The values are saved in the workspace so they are shared between devices but not between mobile and desktop platform.
+A stopwatch that was still running when the app was closed is restored in a stopped state, so the time the app spent closed is not counted towards the value.

+## Commands

+All three commands work regardless of whether the sidebar panel is open, collapsed or has never been opened in the current workspace:

+- **Start or stop the stopwatch**
+- **Reset the stopwatch**
+- **Insert timestamp based on current stopwatch value** — only offered while an editor has focus.